shoeffner/mthesis/src/conclusion.md

 A third explanation might be that the sensor size assumption established in
 @sec:camera-and-screen-parameters is invalid, and the newer MacBook's indeed use a different camera.
-Testing which of the problems accounts for the faulty distance estimation can not be performed due to time constraints and is left open for the future.
+Testing which of the problems accounts for the faulty distance estimation is left open for the future.

-TODO(shoeffner): The following section needs some rework, it's not nice.

 The reprojection of the pupil centers turns out to be \Gaze{}'s biggest issue.
+While the pupil centers appear to end up in roughly the correct region as can be guessed from @fig:pupils3dmodel, their location is not accurate enough.
+Presumably
-While the pupil centers appear to end up in roughly the correct region as can be guessed from @fig:pupils3dmodel, their place is just not right.
-Presumably the issue is that du to the transformation from a flat 2D projection into a 3D model the information which is lost during the original 3D-2D projection is not approximated well enough.
+the issue is that du to the transformation from a flat 2D projection into a 3D model the information which is lost during the original 3D-2D projection is not approximated well enough.
 This is likely a problem of the model.